 Recommendation 2 - Lighting Hours of Use.
-To assess and update hours of use (HOU) by building type for a future version of the Connecticut PSD, the Team recommends combining the results from this study with the C1635 Energy Opportunities Impact Evaluation.
+Consider commissioning a lighting study for a future version of the Connecticut Program Savings Document to assess and update hours of use (HOU) by building type.
 The Team installed light loggers at 18 facilities.
-Analysis of the data indicated that actual HOU were typically greater than reported.
-(Light logger data from sampled projects are provided in Appendix A.) Reported HOU were typically self-reported.
-In cases where they were not, HOU were based on the facility type associated with each measure, according to Appendix 5 in the 2017 Connecticut PSD.3
+Analysis of light logger data indicated the actual HOU were typically greater than reported.
+Light Logger data from sampled projects are provided in Appendix A. Reported HOU were typically based on the associated facility type for each measure, per Appendix 5 in the 2017 Connecticut PSD.1